 "I need to tell you something."
 I tell him looking from his blue eyes to my fingers.
 Fidgeting with my fingers because I’m nervous as hell.
 He places his hands on mine, letting me know that I shouldn’t worry.

-"No, but I did."
+"No, but I kind of did."
 I tell him honestly, his eyes become teary.

 "What did you do?"